toledoal/ai-utopy/chapter-04.md

 As we conclude this exploration of AGI as an enabler for human legal systems, we find ourselves at the threshold of a transformation as significant as the development of written law itself.
 We have the opportunity to create legal systems that transcend the limitations that have constrained human justice for millennia while preserving and enhancing everything that makes law genuinely human.

-**The Vision Achieved**: Through the careful integration of AGI capabilities with human wisdom, cultural diversity, and democratic governance, we can create legal systems that are:
+**The Vision Possible**: Through the potential integration of AGI capabilities with human wisdom, cultural diversity, and democratic governance, we could create legal systems that are:

 - **More Just**: Processing the full complexity of human circumstances while respecting cultural diversity
 - **More Effective**: Achieving intended outcomes through real-time adaptation and continuous learning